Jacqueline Marcia Boccacino

 Sanger Prize internship

 Noteworthy, Jacqueline was the winner of the Sanger Prize 2021 and joined the Wellcome Sanger Institute for the first time as a visiting researcher in Dr. Sarah Teichmann’s lab in the Cellular Genetics Programme (CellGen), between April and July 2022.
 During her internship in the Teichmann Lab, she worked with Dr. Rik Lindeboom on the groundbreaking COVID-19 Human Challenge Study, which aimed to characterise the immune response against SARS-CoV-2 throughout the course of a COVID-19 infection.
-Jacqueline interrogated single-cell RNA and V(D)J sequencing data obtained from nasopharyngeal and peripheral blood samples of individuals that had been exposed to the virus to look for potential SARS-CoV-2-specific T cell receptors.
-Check out the preprint that reports the findings of the COVID-19 Human Challenge Study here.
+Jacqueline interrogated single-cell RNA (scRNA-seq) and V(D)J sequencing data obtained from nasopharyngeal and peripheral blood samples of individuals that had been exposed to the virus to look for potential SARS-CoV-2-specific T cell receptors.
+Check out the paper that reports the findings of the COVID-19 Human Challenge Study here.

 Work experience